mdickinson/bigfloat/Doc/reference.rst

    rounds results towards zero.  ``RoundTowardPositive`` rounds results towards positive infinity, and ``RoundTowardsNegative`` rounds results towards negative infinity.

+Constants
+^^^^^^^^^

+.. data:: PRECISION_MIN
+.. data:: PRECISION_MAX

+   Minimum and maximum precision that's valid for Contexts and BigFloat instances.
+In the current implementation, PRECISION_MIN is 2 and PRECISION_MAX is 2**31-1.

+.. data:: EMIN_MIN
+.. data:: EMIN_MAX

+   Minimum and maximum allowed values for the Context emin attribute.
+   In the current implementation EMIN_MIN = -EMIN_MAX = 1-2**30

+.. data:: EMAX_MIN
+.. data:: EMAX_MAX

+   Minimum and maximum allowed values for the Context emax attribute.
+   In the current implementation -EMAX_MIN = EMAX_MAX = 2**30-1

 The current context